finsweet/developer-starter/README.md

 The quickest way to start developing a new project is by [creating a new repository from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

-After that, open the new repository in your terminal and install the NPM packages:
+After that, open the new repository in your terminal and install the NPM packages by running:

 `npm install`